Corleone family: Fictional history

-The fictional Corleone crime family traces its roots to 1920, when Vito Corleone assassinated Little Italy's padrone, Don Fanucci, and took over Fanucci's territory along with fellow criminals Genco Abbandando, Peter Clemenza and Salvatore Tessio.
-Shortly afterward, he founded the Genco Pura Olive Oil Company as a front for his criminal activities.
+The fictional Corleone crime family traces its roots to 1920, when Vito Corleone assassinated Little Italy's padrone, Don Fanucci, and took over Fanucci's territory along with his friends Genco Abbandando, Peter Clemenza and Salvatore Tessio.
+Shortly afterward, he founded the Genco Pura Olive Oil Company which was named after his closest friend Genco.
 Around 1925, Vito formally organized the family, with Genco as his consigliere and Clemenza and Tessio as caporegimes.
 They became the most powerful crime family in New York City after defeating Salvatore Maranzano during the Olive Oil War in the early 1930s.
 It was during this time that Vito's eldest son, Santino "Sonny" Corleone, made his reputation and eventually became a caporegime himself.
 Upon becoming successful, the family moved to a compound on Long Island.

+The family surname had been "Andolini".
+When Vito, as an unaccompanied orphan, had presented himself to an Ellis Island official as "Vito Andolini, from Corleone, Sicily", the official had documented the name as "Vito Corleone".

 Killing the Turk

-In 1945, Don Vito Corleone declines drug baron Virgil "The Turk" Sollozzo's narcotics business proposal, and this nearly destroys the family.
+In 1945, Don Vito Corleone declines the business proposal put forth by drug baron Virgil "The Turk" Sollozzo, and this nearly destroys the family.
 Sollozzo believed Vito's eldest son Sonny wanted to accept the deal, and he had his men gun down Don Vito outside his office.
 However, Vito survives and is hospitalized.
 Sonny takes over as acting Don of the Corleone family.
 After a second assassination attempt on Don Vito, Sonny has Bruno Tattaglia, son of Don Tattaglia, assassinated.
 The situation escalates further when Don Vito's youngest son Michael murders both Sollozzo and corrupt police officer Captain McCluskey during a meeting in the Bronx, which forces Michael to flee to Sicily.
 This triggers the Five Families War, during which Sonny is assassinated.
-After Sonny's death, the still-recuperating Don Vito makes peace with the other families, realizing that his true enemy is Emilio Barzini, who wanted to crush the Corleones to become the most powerful mafia don in New York City.
+After Sonny's death, the still-recuperating Don Vito makes peace with the other families, realizing that his true enemy is Emilio Barzini, who wanted to crush the Corleones to become the most powerful Mafia don in New York City.